 The BFA Photography program is one of several within the School of Art, Media, and Technology (AMT).
 Besides Photography, AMT provides a home for Communication Design, Design and Technology, Fine Arts, and Illustration.
-Undergraduate and graduate photography students work together with peers and faculty from other programs, forming a diverse community of creative practitioners skilled in their crafts, new technologies, and the intricacies of the industry they wish to enter.
+Undergraduate and graduate photography students work together with peers and faculty from other programs, forming a diverse community of creative practitioners skilled in their craft, new technologies, and the intricacies of the industry they wish to enter.

 By enrolling in Art and Design History and Theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of The New School, students can choose from a wide range of lecture courses and electives in the humanities, social sciences, media studies, and business.